-'The Infinitessimals inhabiting the natural organism may be divided into species and genera ; also into Permanents, Transients, and Accidentals.
-The Permanents are indigenous; the Transients pass from organism to organism like tourists, some for their ity for that particular morbific cause, migrate as fishes do, to their spawning beds.
-The Accidentals are classes that reside in diseased and malignant portions of the body ; as, for instance, in They are at once a cause and cancer. a consequence of a disease : they also carry the disease with them and plant They are sharp and very predait. tory.
+'The Infinitessimals inhabiting the deavors to get rid of it, and the process natural organism may be divided into of elimination is greatly assisted by the species and genera ; also into Permamyriads of Infinitessimals with which nents, Transients, and Accidentals.
+The Permanents are indigenous; the In health these are invisible to the Transients pass from organism to ority for that particular morbific cause, migrate as fishes do, to their spawning beds.
+The Accidentals are classes that reside in diseased and malignant por- man would die, for they are the great tions of the body; as, for instance, in factors in the continuation of life; and cancer.
+They are at once a cause and that the so-called 'microbe-killers' do a consequence of a disease; they also carry the disease with them and plant it.
+They are sharp and very preda-tory.
 Now a malaria is itself a live cloud, and it carries into the system Transients and Accidentals.
 They may be classified, some of them, as live foods, which are eaten by the resident Infinitessimals; but others are live eaters, and are of many genera.
-Some will eat the swimmers in the liquid currents ; some will eat the fliers in the aerial currents; and others will eat the standers who have their footing on the solids in the system ; hence a malaria introduces war.
-Now when the mal-arious influence is expelled with its consequences from the system, a thing happens thus wise : the highest class of the Infinitessimals, native to the person, who have been resisting the invasion, begin to execute the invaders; but some of them they retain alive; they first extirpate their generative organs, and then they inocculate the more subtile parts of the orgaism and stir up by that means a latent potency against the malarial disease which has been introduced in that individual,probably to prevent a recurrence."
+Some will eat the swimmers in the liquid currents; some will eat the fliers in the aerial currents ; and others will eat the standers who have their footing on the solids in the system ; hence a malaria introduces war.
+Now when the malarious influence is expelled with its consequences from the system, a thing happens thus wise : the highest class of the Infinitessimals, native to the person, who have been resisting the invasion, begin to execute the invaders; but some of them they retain alive; they first extirpate their generative organs, and then they inocculate the more subtile parts of the orgaism and stir up by that means a latent potency against the malarial disease which has been introduced in that individual,probably to prevent a recurrence.'